A topic from the subject of Distillation in Chemistry.

 Introduction

 Distillation is a separation technique that relies on differences in the boiling points of different substances.
 The boiling point of a substance is the temperature at which its vapor pressure equals the atmospheric pressure.
-At the boiling point, the substance will vaporize and condense into a separate container.
+At this point, the substance will vaporize and condense into a separate container.

 Basic Concepts